mattischrome/console-blog/content/posts/this-is-how-you-lose-the-time-war/index.md

 - Max Gladstone
 - Twenty One
 title: Amal El-Mohtar & Max Gladstone, This Is How You Lose the Time War
-heroImage: ../../assets/images/defaultHero.jpg
-description: This Is How You Lose the Time War is a short novella about two members of opposing factions (Red and
 ---
 This Is How You Lose the Time War is a short novella about two members of opposing factions (Red and Blue) engaged in a 'time war’: that is they travel in time and attempt to erase each other's existence.
 Except that one day Red decides to taunt Blue with a letter, and a correspondence emerges.